shopware/docs/guides/plugins/apps/app-base-guide.md

 {% endtab %}
 {% endtabs %}

-Besides the proof your app needs to provide a randomly generated secret, that should be used to sign every further request from this shop.
-Make sure to save the shopId, shopUrl and generated secret, so you can associate and use this information later.
+Besides the proof, your app needs to provide a randomly generated secret, that should be used to sign every further request from this shop.
+Make sure to save the `shopId`, `shopUrl` and generated secret, so you can associate and use this information later.

 {% hint style="info" %}
 This secret will be called `shop-secret` to distinguish it from the `app-secret`.
 The `app-secret` is unique for your app and is used to sign the registration request of every shop that installs your app.
 The `shop-secret` will be provided by your app during the registration and should be unique for every shop
 {% endhint %}

-The last thing needed in the registration response is a URL, which the confirmation request will be send to.
+The last thing needed in the registration response is a URL, to which the confirmation request will be sent.

 A sample registration response may look like this: